fluentsinc/playbook/README.md

 ### The playbook contains loads of **plays** and **play calls** that you would find crucial going forward saving precious time and effort.
 The playbook keeps all the **plays** and **play calls** categorically in a directory structure.

 ### For example, if there's a play or a play call related to "html", you would go into the `playbook/html` folder to see all the plays and play calls in files named "html-plays.md" and "html-playcalls.md" respectively.
 You would also see "html/code-words.md" file which contains code words specific to "html".
-Note: the codewords in `base` folder are applicable to every other folder.
+Note: the codewords in `base` folder are applicable to every other technology.

 ### You would also see a folder named "base" in `playbook`.
 This is such an important folder for us because all the plays and play calls in the "base" folder are methodically defined to accurately execute the entire playbook.
-The base plays, play calls and code words are used in combination with the other plays, play calls and code words in the playbook to create
+The base plays, play calls and code words are used in combination with the other plays, play calls and code words in the playbook to create combinations of play calls that solve real practical problems.

 ### Go through the **common descriptions** section carefully since a very good understanding of these basic descriptions is needed to understand the playbook.

-### The code words in `base` folder are applicable to every other technology.

 ## **Common Descriptions**